-- Submit certification by the partnering agency that the applicant has been actively engaged in partner's program for 30 or more consecutive days or is exiting an institution where (s)he has resided for 90 days or less and who resided in an emergency shelter or place not meant for human habitation immediately before entering that institution. - Submit commitment for continuing care (case management) from the partnering agency for not less than 6 months following the new admission date
+The partnering agency must submit certification that the applicant has been actively engaged in partner's program for 30 or more consecutive days or is exiting an institution where (s)he has resided for 90 days or less and who resided in an emergency shelter or place not meant for human habitation immediately before entering that institution.

+The partnering agency must also provide a written commitment for continuing care (case management) for not less than 6 months following the new admission date (including AA Meeting, DA Meeting, Anger Management etc...).